microsoft/AzureStackHCI-Network-Switch-Validation/README.md

 ### Host not able to run the tool or `alert security scan required`

 Current version is still beta version, so hasn't signed, so that cause the alert, but it will be passed if running with `administrator` level.

+### What should I do after finish the validation?

+After the tool execution successfully, there will be `five` files:
+- PDF File
+- JSON File
+- YAML File
+- Log File
+- PACP file

+Please group them and share with Microsoft team for review.

 # Contributing